kargarisaac/Hekmatica/README.md

 `Hekmat` means wisdom and philosophy in Persian.

-Hekmatica is adeep research and conversational agent designed to answer questions on various topics by leveraging web search, external tools (like price lookups), and large language models (LLMs).
+Hekmatica is a deep research and conversational agent designed to answer questions on various topics by leveraging web search, external tools (like price lookups), and large language models (LLMs).

 ## Overview